Steven M. Sipple: Five quick thoughts on Big Ten's decision to cancel fall sports

 3. Big Ten leadership clearly leaned on medical advice and science for the final decision.
 That part makes sense.
 So does the liability issue.

 4. Speaking of legitimate concerns, the economy in Lincoln and the rest of the state just took a major hit.
-I can't tell you how badly I feel for business owners who rely heavily on Nebraska fall game days and Husker sports in general.
+I can't tell you how bad I feel for business owners who rely heavily on Nebraska fall gamedays and Husker sports in general.

 "You live for those seven Saturdays a year," he said.